wuhaoqiu/Online-Store/README.md

 ### Introduction:

-This website is built by original html/css, javascript and php.
+This website is built by original html/css, javascript and php and MySQL.
 This means that no framewords were used during development.

 This website has following features:
 * P1